 - The IS curve describes the goods market.
 The IS curve slopes down to the right, representing that as interest rates fall, people and businesses try to invest more in long-lasting goods like houses, cars, and equipment.
 When interest rates fall, families also tend to put less away for savings and spend more on consumer goods.
 Thus the effect of a falling interest rate is an increase in GDP through greater investment and less personal savings.

-- The derivation of the IS curve is shown in figure (A) and (B) The saving curve shows that saving increases as income increases, which means saving is an increasing function of income.
+- The derivation of the IS curve is shown in Figures (A) and (B) The saving curve shows that saving increases as income increases, which means saving is an increasing function of income.
 On the other hand, Investment depends on the rate of interest and the level of income.

 - In figure (A) At a 5% rate of interest, the investment curve is l2.
-If the rate of interest reduced to 4%, the investment curve will shift upward to l3.
+If the rate of interest is reduced to 4%, the investment curve will shift upward to l3.
 The rate of investment will have to be raised to reduce the marginal efficiency of capital to equality with a lower rate of interest.
 Thus the investment curve shows more investment at every level of income.

-- Similarly, when the rate of interest raised to 6%, the investment curve will shift downward to l1.
+- Similarly, when the rate of interest is raised to 6%, the investment curve will shift downward to l1.
 The reduction in the rate of investment is essential to raise the marginal efficiency of capital to equality with a higher interest rate.

-- In figure (B) IS curve showing the level of income at various interest rates.
+- In figure (B) IS curve shows the level of income at various interest rates.
 Each point on this IS curve represents a level of income at which saving equals investment at various interest rates.

 - The rate of interest is represented on the vertical axis and the level of income on the horizontal axis.
-If the rate of interest 6%, the S curve intersects the l1 curve at E1 which determines OY1 income.
-Similarly when the rating of interest from 5% to 4%, the S curve intersects to l2 and l3 curve at E2 to E3 which determines OY2 and OY3 income.
+If the rate of interest is 6%, the S curve intersects the l1 curve at E1 which determines OY1 income.
+Similarly, when the rating of interest is from 5% to 4%, the S curve intersects to l2 and l3 curve at E2 to E3 which determines OY2 and OY3 income.